Public transport bus service: Scheduling

 Some services may have no specific departure times, the timetable giving the frequency of service on a route at particular phases of the day.
 This may be specified with departure times, but the over-riding factor is ensuring the regularity of buses arriving at stops.
 These are often the more frequent services, up to the busiest bus rapid transit schemes.
 For headway-based schemes, problems can be managed by changing speed, delaying at stops and leap-frogging a bus boarding at a stop.

 Services may be strictly regulated in terms of level of adherence to timetables, and how often timetables may be changed.
 Operators and authorities may employ on-street bus inspectors to monitor adherence in real time.
 Service operators often have a control room, or in the case of large operations, route controllers, who can monitor the level of service on routes and can take remedial action if problems occur.
 This was made easier with the technological advances of two way radio contact with drivers, and vehicle tracking systems.

 Urban land-use planning policies are essential for the success of bus transit systems, particularly as mass transit is not feasible in low-density communities.
 Transportation planners estimate that to support local bus service every thirty minutes, there must be a residential housing density of seven dwelling units per acre.

 Fixed infrastructure

+Bus stop in Shirley, New Zealand.

 Bus services have led to the implementation of various types of infrastructure now common in many urban and suburban settings.
 The most prevalent example is the ubiquitous bus stop.
 Large interchanges have required the building of bus stations.
 In roads and streets, infrastructure for buses has resulted in modifications to the kerb line such as protrusions and indentations, and even special kerb stones.
 Entire lanes or roads have been reserved for buses in bus lanes or busways.
 Bus fleets require large storage premises often located in urban areas, and may also make use of central works facilities.